Summary

 Qualifications You Bring:

-- Manages Complexity: makes sense of complex, high-quality, and sometimes contradictory information to effectively solve problems.
+- Manages Complexity - Making sense of complex, high quantity, and sometimes contradictory information to effectively solve problems.

-- Communicates Effectively: Develops and delivers multi-mode communications that convey a clear understanding of the unique needs of different audiences.
+- Communicates Effectively - Developing and delivering multi-mode communications that convey a clear understanding of the unique needs of different audiences.

-- Washington State Driver's License or the ability to provide timely or emergency transportation to work locations with limited or no public transportation.
+- Washington State Driver's License or the ability to provide transportation to remote work locations with limited or no public transportation services.

 Supplemental Information

-Work Schedule: This full-time position works a 40-hour work week.
-This position is exempt from the Fair Labor Standards Act (FLSA) provisions and is not overtime-eligible.
-Night and weekend availability as necessary.
+- Work Schedule: This position is exempt from the overtime provision of the Fair Labor Standard Act (FLSA) and is not overtime eligible.

 To apply, submit a:- Complete Application